bdbarnett/mpdisplay/README.md

 Note: this is a work in progress.
 It is completely usable now, but the API will likely change.

-Supports SPI and i8080 interfaces for many graphics controllers including but not limited to GC9107, GC9A01, ILI9342c, ST7735, ST7789, and ST7796.
+Supports SPI and Intel 8080 interfaces for many graphics controllers including but not limited to GC9107, GC9A01, ILI9342c, ST7735, ST7789, and ST7796.
 For most graphics chips, all that is needed to add them is knowing the chip's init string and rotation modes.

 NOTE:  These directions will be updated soon.
 This is only a rough draft.
 Its intended audience are people who are already familiar with building lv_micropython from source, but possibly not for ESP targets.